anradix/42-cursus/1-libft/README.md

 # Introduction

-Cprogramming can be very tedious when one doesn’t have access to those highly useful standard functions.
+C programming can be very tedious when one doesn’t have access to those highly useful standard functions.
 This project gives you the opportunity to re-write those functions, understand them, and learn to use them.
-This library will help you for all your futureC projects.
+This library will help you for all your future C projects.
 Through this project, we also give you the opportunity to expand the list of functions with your own.
-Take the time to expand yourlibftthroughout the year.
+Take the time to expand your libft throughout the year.

 # Chapter II